Business liability insurance vs. commercial property insurance

-- Professional Liability Insurance.
-This policy, also called Errors & Omissions Insurance, can address client-initiated lawsuits.
+- Professional liability insurance.
+This policy, also called errors and omissions insurance, can address client-initiated lawsuits.
 It typically pays for your legal expenses when a client claims your work was negligent.

-- Employment Practices Liability Insurance.
+- Employment practices liability insurance.
 Your business can also face claims of discrimination from employees and job candidates.
-EPLI can address that exposure by helping to pay for legal expenses if you face certain employment lawsuits.
+EPLI addresses that exposure by helping to pay for legal expenses if you face certain employment lawsuits.

 An insurance agent can help you assess your risks and determine which small business liability insurance policies make sense for you.